Ron Richards (producer): Career

 Richards had suggested the Beatles' first record should be "How Do You Do It?" penned by Mitch Murray and, after Martin took control of the Beatles' sessions, Richards worked with Gerry and the Pacemakers, who were the first act to go to No. 1 with each of their first three singles, "How Do You Do It?", "I Like It" and, using Martin's string arrangement, "You'll Never Walk Alone".

-In August 1965, Richards joined Martin in leaving EMI to start AIR Studios.
+In August 1965, Richards joined Martin in leaving EMI to start Associated Independent Recording.
 Working for Liberty Records, Richards was also the musical director for P.J.
 Proby, and together they worked on the Proby albums.

 Richards is mentioned in the Beatles' bootleg recordings during the session for "Think For Yourself".
 After George Martin makes a few mistakes, George Harrison joked about getting Richards to produce Rubber Soul instead.
 The exact words were, "I wonder if Ron Richards is free tomorrow?" followed by laughs.

 One of the songs on Rubber Soul is George Harrison's "If I Needed Someone".
 On the same day that the Rubber Soul LP came out in Britain (3 December 1965), a cover of that song was released by the Hollies - produced by Ron Richards.